cabforum/servercert/docs/BR.md

   * The CRL is referenced by one or more Root CA or Subordinate CA Certificates; and,
   * The Root CA or Subordinate CA Certificate has issued one or more Certificates using the following encoding for the signature algorithm.

-**Note:** The above requirements do not permit a CA to sign a Precertificate with this encoding.
+**Note**: The above requirements do not permit a CA to sign a Precertificate with this encoding.

 * RSASSA-PKCS1-v1_5 with SHA-1: